neophob/PixelController/README.md

     gui.window.maximal.width=820
     gui.window.maximal.height=600

-You can define your own Colorsets, they are defined in the file `data/palette.properties`.
+You can define **your own Colorsets**, they are defined in the file `data/palette.properties`.
 A Colorset definition consists of a name and multiple RGB color values.
 Here is an example:

     MiamiVice=0x1be3ff, 0xff82dc, 0xffffff